 But these rapid advancements in healthcare technology have a downside: they’ve increased the ability for hackers to breach patients’ data, hold hospitals hostage via ransomware attacks, and perhaps even adversely affect biomedical devices.

-Join Christopher Dorobek and his panel of government experts on Wednesday, March 8th, at 2pm ET as they discuss how IT is changing government healthcare.
+Join Christopher Dorobek and his panel of government experts for this on-demand discussion on how IT is changing government healthcare.

 Specifically, you’ll learn:

 - The risks and challenges in healthcare advancements.

 - Tips to help make sure that patient and medical data can stay safe, even in the age of the cloud.